ktravers/ktravers.github.io/_posts/2015-04-25-dynamic-duos-dependent-select-with-jquery-and-rails.md

 The first time I tried to apply "dynamic selection" within a Rails form - where selecting an option in one select field dynamically updates the menu options in a second select field, I had a surprisingly hard time with it.
 I'd watched the [Railscast](http://railscasts.com/episodes/88-dynamic-select-menus-revised) and [read](http://pullmonkey.com/2012/08/11/dynamic-select-boxes-ruby-on-rails-3/) [multiple](https://kernelgarden.wordpress.com/2014/02/26/dynamic-select-boxes-in-rails-4/) [tutorials](http://www.falsepositives.com/index.php/2010/05/28/building-a-casscading-drop-down-selection-list-for-ruby-on-rails-with-jquery-ajax/), but just couldn't crack the code.

-Problem was, I was trying to use a collection of _model attributes_ in the first `f.collection_select` menu and a collection of _model instances_ in the second menu, organized using the [`grouped_collection_select`](http://api.rubyonrails.org/classes/ActionView/Helpers/FormOptionsHelper.html#method-i-grouped_collection_select) helper.
+Problem was, I was trying to use a collection of _model attributes_ in the first `collection_select` menu and a collection of _model instances_ in the second menu, organized using the [`grouped_collection_select`](http://api.rubyonrails.org/classes/ActionView/Helpers/FormOptionsHelper.html#method-i-grouped_collection_select) helper.
 What I learned after much trial, error and a deep dive into the [documentation](http://api.rubyonrails.org/classes/ActionView/Helpers/FormOptionsHelper.html#method-i-grouped_collection_select), was that **the menu options should both be collections of model instances, where the models are associated through a join table**. <-- _tldr: central lesson of this post._

 I could have benefitted from more explicit discussion of those mechanisms, one with a slightly more complex example than countries and states.
 Towards that end, let's walk through the steps I took to apply this solution in my Rails application, **[Parkster](http://www.parksternyc.com/)**.